frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 The alpha layout aims to reduce lateral finger movement on the index finger.
 In fact the lower key of the inner column has been completely removed in this version.
 A slightly older version performed very well in an [analyzer](docs/prime-on-the-analyzer.md), with low SFU (same finger utilization) stats and low travel distance.
 For absolute minimum SFBs, swap P and F.

-Z and J are access as vertical combos.
+Z and J are accessed as vertical combos.

+The two pinky shift keys are "auto-off", meaning that if you hold one down then press a key, you get the shifted version of the key, then the shift is turned off.
+This completely eliminates typos like "THe".
+The thumb shift key is like a regular shift key, but if tapped it turns on caps-word.

 Except for Shift, there are no modifiers on the alpha layer.
-To access them, use the SYMS or EDIT layer, hold the modifiers down, then release the layer key.
-(This is a bit like Callum mods except it doesn't use one-shots.)
+To access them, use the SYMS or EDIT layer, hold the modifier(s) down, then release the layer key.
+This is a bit like Callum mods except it doesn't use one-shots.

 This layout works best with [comborolls](docs/comborolls.md).
 I recommend at a minimum setting up a combo for ER on the right hand.
 If that works out, add SP, ES, ED, and VE, then consider the rest of the comborolls at the link.